Skip to Content

 Focus Stacking

-When using wide apertures (low f-numbers) the depth of field (or the range of what is in focus) is so shallow you may not get the face of the Treasury and the candles in front both in sharp focus.
-Taking several shots with different focus points and stacking them in photoshop could make for a sharp photo through the depth of the photo.
+When using wide apertures (low f-numbers), the depth of field (or the range of what is in focus) is so shallow that you may not get the face of the Treasury and the candles in front in sharp focus.
+Taking several shots with different focus points and stacking them in Photoshop could make for a sharp photo through the depth of the photo.

 Bracketed Exposure Petra by Night Photography